First Alert Weather Days Continue through Sunday. Dangerous Heat with a Few Storms

 Daily Storm Chances Continue through the Weekend

-The heat builds.
-Here in Fargo, we are anticipating temperatures to soar into the the mid to upper 90s.
+Here in Fargo, the heat builds as we are anticipating temperatures to soar into the the mid to upper 90s.
 If a thundershower/storm moves in during peak heating of the day, it will limit how warm we get - just as what we saw on Friday afternoon.

 Through the weekend, heat and humidity will aid in the development of afternoon/evening storms once again!
 Just like every other day the past week, storms will be hit-and-miss.
 The risk of severe is on the low end, though any strong to severe storms would pose a wind and hail threat.
 This is the same pattern we have had all week.